nonoesp/Voxel2GCode/docs/Acknowledgments.md

 ***

-I apologize if I you think you should be here and I forgot about you.
-If so, please, do let me know and I’ll add you!
+I apologize if you think you should be here and I forgot about you.
+If so, please do let me know and I’ll add you!

 Voxel2GCode was created and is maintained by [Nono Martínez Alonso](http://nono.ma).